Rural Regional Transformation: Pathways, Policy Sequencing, and Development Outcomes in China, the Philippines, and Vietnam (RRT)

 The goal of the project is to provide policy recommendation for stronger and more equitable growth in sub-national regions of China, the Philippines, and Vietnam through rural transformation.
 To reach this goal, the project will identify the policy implications for other developing countries through cross-country comparisons; and improve the capacity of participating organizations through their collaborative work in the project.
 The specific objectives of the project are:

-Develop a database that can be used to measure regionally-disaggregated indicators of rural transformation, economic growth, equity, and poverty by region in China, the Philippines, and Vietnam;
+Develop a database that can be used to measure regionally-disaggregated indicators of rural transformation, economic growth, equity, and poverty in China, the Philippines, and Vietnam;

-Document the pathways of rural regional transformation, the likely risks related to different stages of rural transformation, and the major policies and sequences of policies that have facilitated regional rural transformations benefit the rural poor;
+Document the pathways of rural regional transformation, the likely risks related to different stages of rural transformation, and the major policies and sequences of policies that facilitates the transformations that benefit the poor;

 Examine major exogenous factors (e.g., initial natural and socioeconomic conditions, major policies in the previous periods, and other external shocks) that have significantly affected regional growth, equity, and poverty in different stages of rural transformation in each of three countries;